 Farm Status in British Columbia - Understanding the Regulation

 If your farm status has been revoked in the past year, you may be able to retroactively get it back, depending on the reason you lost it.
-If it was revoked because you didn't follow your development plan, or you didn't meet your expected harvest date, but you did meet other requirements of the Farm Regulation, then your farm status was revoked in error.
+If it was revoked because you didn't follow your development plan, or you didn't meet your expected harvest date, but you did meet all other requirements of the Farm Regulation, then your farm status was revoked in error.
 When your property's assessment classification is wrong due to an error, then according to s.
 12(4) of the Assessment Act, "the assessor may, at any time before December 31 of the year following completion of the assessment roll under section 3, correct errors and omissions in a completed assessment roll by means of entries in a supplementary assessment roll."

 Classifying Land as a Farm

 When a property is classified as farm in BC, the property value is assessed at rates set by the provincial government.
 The assessed value is lower than the assessed value for residential, commercial or industrial land.
 This results in lower property taxes.
 This is one of the methods used by the BC government to encourage farming.
 The Classification of Land as a Farm Regulation (the "Regulation") is continually revised in order to ensure the farm assessment process is fair, equitable and streamlined.

-We own this website, and also have a small 5 acre Christmas tree farm on Vancouver Island.
+We own this website, and also have a 5 acre Christmas tree farm on Vancouver Island.
 At the end of 2013, with about $40,000 of Christmas tree inventory growing at various stages of maturity on our property, and having sales every year since 2003, we were told our property was being reclassified as residential.
 The reason given by BC Assessment was that "the income requirement has not been met".
 We read the Regulation, and realized that BC Assessment was wrong in removing our farm status.